 With over 35 years of test prep instruction, The Princeton Review understands the ACT, students prepping for it, and the mistakes and struggles those students have.
 They are one of the most established test prep course providers with a stellar reputation for high-quality materials, personalized courses, high-score guarantees, and a price tag to match.

 They have tailored their courses to help students most efficiently and effectively study for the ACT, without wasting time memorizing less important information or practicing problems in strong areas.
-The Princeton Review ACT prep goal is to maximize your results in the shortest amount of time possible.
+The Princeton Review ACT prep course goal is to maximize your results in the shortest amount of time possible.
 While The Princeton Review is more expensive than many of its competitors, if you are looking to outperform 90% of students and want a guarantee, their courses are a great option for you.

 1. Expert Instructors